oppia/oppia-web-developer-docs/Backend-tests.md

 core/controllers/access_validators.py                                               80      0     10      0   100%
 ```

 Notice that `constants.py` has only 94% code coverage because line 3 and the branch `5->4` were not covered.
 This means that none of the tests executed line 3.
-It also means that there is a branch in the code that causes execution to jump from line 5 to line 4, and none of the tests executed this branch.
+It also means that a branch in the code causes execution to jump from line 5 to line 4, and none of the tests executed this branch.
 Here's an example of such a branch:

 ```text
 1 for elem in lst: